sensei-hacker/inavwiki/MSP-V2.md

 MSP is a request-response protocol.
 MSP defines the side sending the request as "MSP Master" role and the side generating a response as "MSP Slave" role.

 A specific device may function as both "MSP Master" and "MSP Slave" or implement only one role, depending on requirements.
-Generally, a Groundstation software is an "MSP Master" and FC is an "MSP Slave", however in some use-cases FC may be required to function as "MSP Master".
+Generally, a Groundstation software is an "MSP Master" and FC is an "MSP Slave", however in some use-cases a FC or any other device may be required to act as an "MSP Master" and "MSP Slave" concurrently.

 ## Rationale to create MSP V2